This program is offered at Clark State's Beavercreek and Springfield - Leffel Lane locations.

 The following program outcomes, which are common to the Multi-skilled Healthcare one-year certificate.

 - Demonstrate knowledge of healthcare delivery systems and healthcare occupations.

 - Demonstrate computer skills essential for today's healthcare worker.

 - Decribe the structure and function of the major systems of the human body

 - Identify common alterations in health and measures for prevention, detection, and treatment.

 - Demonstrate proficiency in technical skills.

 - Demonstrate knowlege of the interpersonal, ethical, and professional behaviors required in healthcare.

 The College's Common Outcomes Required of Education (CORE) general education outcomes.

-This degree program contains one or more embedded certificates which will automatically be awarded if the certificate requirments are met unless the student contacts Records and Registration and indicates he/she does not wish to have the certificate credential awarded.(Effective spring semester 2017)
+This degree program contains one or more embedded certificates which will automatically be awarded if the certificate requirements are met unless the student contacts Records and Registration and indicates he/she does not wish to have the certificate credential awarded.(Effective spring semester 2017)